cb125/Dynamics/README.md

 We'll begin with the classic dynamic semantics of the 80s and 90s, working up to Groenendijk, Stokhof and Veltman's 95 Coreference and Modality.
-We'll follow with a more skeptical phase, considering a rich body of work from Rutgers.
+We'll follow with a more skeptical phase, exploring a rich body of work from Rutgers.
 Finally, we'll consider Goodman and Frank's Rational Speech Act framework, which provides tools for reasoning about the relationship between content and uptake.